dtrelogan/react-formstate-validation/README.md

 validationAdapter.plugInto(FormState);
 ```

-note you can provide your own library and aliases. you can plug in [validator](https://www.npmjs.com/package/validator) if you want.
+Note you can provide your own library and aliases.
+You can plug in [validator](https://www.npmjs.com/package/validator) if you want.

-## expansion
+## Expansion

 [react-formstate](https://www.npmjs.com/package/react-formstate) provides a variety of ways to express [validation logic](https://github.com/dtrelogan/react-formstate/blob/master/docs/validationWiring.md), including [registering](https://github.com/dtrelogan/react-formstate/blob/master/docs/validationWiring.md#registering-validation-functions) your own validation functions.

-for minor additions and modifications it's easiest to start there.
+For minor additions and modifications it's easiest to start there.

-(that being said, contributions to this library are welcome!)
+(That being said, contributions to this library are welcome!)